 This is true for fighting sports as much as it is for other professional sports like Tennis; I saw an interview with John McEnroe discussing the latest victory of Andy Murray at the Wimbledon 2013.
 McEnroe was stating how in the 70ies and 80ies his generation of players were obviously good players, people which played better than others, more than others and went on to win great matches.
 The reality of a modern world level player is a complete marketing and sports machine working with several full time experts in strength, fitness, tennis, nutrition as well as mind coaches and sports psychologists.

-So if you are considering a career as a professional fighter where you dream a life of training and going for fights think again; it’s way more than that.
+So if you are considering a career as a professional fighter where you dream a life of training and going for fights think again; it’s way more than just a job.